verrazzano/docs/content/en/docs/setup/backup/velerorestore.md

 ```

-In case of Opensearch, during restore we perform the following actions:
+In case of OpenSearch, during restore we perform the following actions:

-- Recreate a new Opensearch cluster.
+- Recreate a new OpenSearch cluster.
-- Use a `postHook` to invoke the Opensearch APIs that restores the snapshot data.
+- Use a `postHook` to invoke the OpenSearch APIs that restores the snapshot data.
 That way we can get back the indices we had backed up prior to cleaning up.

 Once the restore is executed, the hook logs can be seen in the `velero restore logs` command.
 Additionally, the hook logs are also stored under `/tmp` folder in the pod itself.

 <details>
-  <summary>Opensearch restore logs</summary></summary>
+  <summary>OpenSearch restore logs</summary></summary>

 ```shell